aws-samples/sample-mediatailor-daily-report-automation/docs/INSTALLATION_GUIDE.md

 - **Learning**: Understand MediaTailor metrics and their business impact
 - **Reference**: Use as a starting point for custom reporting solutions

-**Note**: This is an evaluation tool.
-For production use, consider engaging with AWS Professional Services or AWS Partners for fully supported, production-ready solutions.
+**Note**: This is an evaluation tool only.
+It is not suitable for production use without significant additional development and testing.

 ---